Totenfluch/store-edit/README.md

 - Lifelike Pets
 - Preview Option for Skins, Trails, Auras, Particle Trails
 - Save Credits all the time to prevent sync errors on crash
+- chat processor by drixel instead of scp